- Home

 Reporting to a University Official

-You are encouraged to report sexual assault and harassment to university officials so we can help protect you and others.
-The following individuals will help you get help and navigate the reporting process.
-You may also report to any Resident Assistant, Area Coordinator, or Campus Safety Officer.
-Know that these people are mandatory reporters and will need to document what you share, but that they will maintain confidentiality to the extent possible.
+You may also contact any of the following individuals, who can help you get help and navigate the reporting process, or report to any Resident Assistant, Area Coordinator, or Campus Safety Officer.
+Know that these people are mandatory reporters and will need to document what you share, but they will maintain confidentiality to the extent possible.

 Off-Campus Reporting